 Prof. Nasim was born in 1935.
-He was elected to the Fellowship of the Islamic World Academy of Sciences in 1998.
+He was elected a Fellowship of the Islamic World Academy of Sciences in 1998.

 Prof. Nasim obtained his MSc in Botany from the University of Punjab, Pakistan, 1957, and his PhD in Biochemical Genetics from the University of Edinburgh, UK, in 1966.